Omnithermal Perfect Simulation for Multi-server Queues: Omnithermal perfect simulation

 with $k_U = c$ if the minimum above is taken over the empty set.
-Note that this convention -- that the new job is placed at the lowest coordinate possible, after reordering, in $U^c_\tau$ -- allows us to deal with the possibility that $U^c_{\tau-}(1) +S= U^c_{\tau-}(k+1)$ for some $1\le k< c$, i.e. of $U^c_\tau$ containing two equal but non-zero coordinates; when arrivals are Poisson this possibility occurs with probability zero, of course.
+Note that this convention -- that the new job is placed at the \emph{lowest} coordinate possible, after reordering, in $U^c_\tau$ -- allows us to deal with the possibility that $U^c_{\tau-}(1) +S= U^c_{\tau-}(k+1)$ for some $1\le k< c$, which would result in the vector $U^c_\tau$ having two matching but non-zero entries.
+(When arrivals are Poisson this possibility occurs with probability zero, of course, in which case this convention is somewhat unnecessary.)
 In particular, this implies that

 There are two cases to consider when assessing the impact of an arrival on $C^c$, depending on whether or not the servers with least workload in $U^c_{\tau-}$ and $L^c_{\tau-}$ are in agreement.